American Gigolo | 1980

 The Mission Revival-style building, dating from 1912, is discretion itself, as befits a place which has housed Howard Hughes, Gable and Lombard, Charlie Chaplin and – reputedly – Marilyn’s liaisons with the Kennedy brothers.

-There’s no filming allowed at the hotel anymore, after the heat from a production crew’s lights set off the hotel’s sprinkler system.
+There’s no filming allowed at the hotel anymore, after the heat from a production crew’s lights set off the hotel’s sprinkler system, though you can see its grand entrance again in Saving Mr Banks.

 The open air café where Kaye gets an ominous warning was itself on Rodeo Drive, opposite the Polo Ralph Lauren store at 444, but establishments on this image-obsessed strip come and go as fashion dictates.